jalvesaq/Nvim-R/R/tmux_split.md

 ```

 Tmux automatically renames window titles to the command currently running.
-Nvim-R sets the title of the window where Vim and R are running to "NvimR".
+Vim-R sets the title of the window where Vim and R are running to "VimR".
 This title will be visible only if Tmux status bar is "on", and it is useful
 only if you have created new windows with the
 <kbd>Ctrl</kbd>+<kbd>a</kbd>+<kbd>c</kbd> command.
 You can change the value of